Aung Cheint

 Aung Cheint (also spelt Aung Cheimt, အောင်ချိမ့်; 1948 – August 9, 2021) was a Burmese poet.
 He is considered one of the greatest Burmese poets.

 Early life

 Aung Cheint was born in 1948 in Tamwe Township, Yangon.

 Career

-Aung Cheint is recognized as one of the modern poetry movement leaders, alongside Thukamein Hlaing, Maung Chaw Nwe and Phaw Way, in Myanmar.
+Aung Cheint is recognized as one of the modern poetry movement leaders, alongside Thukhamein Hlaing, Maung Chaw Nwe and Phaw Way, in Myanmar.
 His famous works include Gandawin Ma Ma, Khin Khin Pyo Yay Saunt Khè Tae, and Athèzwè Gabyarsaya.

 Death

 Aung Cheint died on August 9, 2021, at the age of 73, in Yangon.